thembones79/lem-server/README.md

 }

-_Feature: create a new user with data provided in the request&#39;s body (important!
-New users can be added only by managers/admins – standard user would get 422 error with message:\_\_&quot;You do not have privileges to add new user!&quot; )_
+_**Feature:** create a new user with data provided in the request&#39;s body (important!
+New users can be added only by managers/admins – standard user would get 422 error with message:\_\_"You do not have privileges to add new user!" )_

 **Route (protected): /api/order**